Marnhull: Governance

-Marnhull civil parish forms its own electoral ward, which is part of the constituency of North Dorset, currently represented in the UK parliament by the Conservative Simon Hoare.
+Marnhull is in the constituency of North Dorset, currently represented in the UK parliament by the Conservative Simon Hoare.

+Marnhull is part of the Stalbridge and Marnhull ward which elects 1 member to Dorset Council.

 Geography

 Marnhull civil parish covers about 3800 acre at an elevation of about 50 to 90 m.
 The western boundary of the parish is formed by the River Stour and the eastern by the Key Brook, a tributary of the Stour.
 The central part of the parish is drained by Chivrick's Brook, a tributary of the Key Brook.
 These watercourses all drain north to south.
 From west to east the geology of the parish comprises a thin strip of Oxford clay around the Stour, a long ridge of Corallian sand and limestone between the Stour and Chivrick's Brook, then lower-lying Kimmeridge clay between Chivrick's Brook and the eastern boundary.
 Marnhull village is sited on the ridge of Corallian beds, which form the highest part of the parish and are the source of the building stone extensively used throughout it.